 - User groups with a majority of users not working in an EU or associated country is limited to 20% of the total amount of units of access provided under the grant.

-- Members of the AQUACOSM consortium and associated parties cannot apply for TA funding.
+- Members of the AQUACOSM consortium/partners and present members of their Department cannot apply for TA funding.

-- Non- associated members at partner institutions e.g. from another Department or Research Group can apply for TA.
-All requirements mentioned above apply.
+- Non- associated members at partner institutions such as from another Departments can apply for TA.
+However, all requirements mentioned above apply.
+Thus in the case of comparably good scientific proposals, generally the most external, and new users will be prioritised.

 HOW are users/user groups selected for Transnational Access (TA)?